 Esther 6:1, On that night the king could not sleep.

-But what is interesting to note here is about the coincidences that occur in this book.
+But what is interesting to note here is the coincidences that occur in this book.
 Well, doesn’t God work together in all things for good to those who love Him?
 Romans 8:28.
 Isn’t He God directing every step of those who please Him?
 Psalm 37:23.

 The first coincidence, the drunken King!